antlanger/Semperidem/README.md

 I followed the instructions of "The Cherno" on [Youtube](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT).
 I watched all videos till inclusive GLAD.

 ## Setup
+To build and compile this project you will need **Visual Studio 2019**.
-To install the engine you have to clone this repository to your computer with git clone --recursive <path>.
+To install the engine you have to clone this repository to your computer with **git clone --recursive \<path\>**.
 Then you have to execute the following steps:
 * Execute the GenerateProjects.bat script
-* Open Visual Studio
+* Open Visual Studio 2019
 * Build, compile the project and then the engine is starting

-Additionally you will find the executable-file in \bin\Debug-windows-x86_64\Sandbox.
+After you compiled it once, you will find an executable-file in **\bin\Debug-windows-x86_64\Sandbox**.

 ## What you will see
 When you execute the executable-file or you start the engine in Visual Studio a console and a window will be opened.